 Finding well-priced travel insurance can be a challenge, but we can provide a list of travel insurance companies that people with CF and their families have told us have provided them with a reasonably priced quote for cover.
 The list does change over time, so for the latest version please contact our helpline.

 Free/reduced-cost medical treatment in Europe

 If you're travelling within the EU, apply for an European Health Insurance Card (EHIC), which entitles you to free or reduced-cost treatment and medication if you fall ill.
 You can apply online, or pick up an application form from the Post Office and some travel agents.
 It can take up to 21 days to arrive, and it will cover you for three to five years.

-The card, which also covers treatment for chronic or pre-existing conditions such as cystic fibrosis, is not an alternative to travel insurance.
+The card is not an alternative to travel insurance.
 It does not cover things like mountain rescue, repatriation to the UK or lost or stolen property, and so it is essential to get travel insurance as well as apply for the EHIC.